-“No one wants to see an Earth at its greatest potential than me.
+“No one wants to see an Earth, a humanity, at its greatest potential than me.
 No one.
 I dream of it.
 I actually dream of it.”

 “That’s right, I dream of it.
 And the music.
 That piece of music I heard, back in that awful place you sent me.
 It was composed by a guy named Wagner.
 You have to admit the music here is lush and gorgeous and ethereal.”

 “I’ll give you that…but returning to my theme…Wagner was beloved by a dictator who killed millions of people in a World War here several years ago.
 It all ties back to death and destruction.
 Everything.”

 “But that is precisely why art is so exceptional here: the pain, the murder, the death, the joy, the suffering…”

 “You be careful, Beckett.
 You should be very careful.
 If that is what you want, you can most certainly have it.
 You’re walking on dangerous ground here.
 Music – however gorgeous it is as you say, is not the mission.
 It’s love and selflessness.
 Not music.
 Music is attachment.
 Music is desire.
 Music is entertainment.
 Music has nothing to do with perfect love, perfect selflessness.”

 “I suppose you are right.”